Logius-standaarden/fsc-core/specifications.md

 1. Convert the value of `contract.content.algorithm` to an int32 and surround it with dollar signs (`$`).
 When using the `SHA3-512` algorithm this would result in `$1$`.
    To convert the hash algorithm to an integer see the [type mapping](#type_mapping_hash_algorithm)
 1. Add `1$` as suffix to the string created in step 13.
 This is the enum `HASH_TYPE_CONTRACT` as defined in the field `.components.schemas.HashType` of the [OpenAPI Specification](manager.yaml) as int32.
 If the string created in step 13 is `$1$`, the result should now be `$1$1$`
-1. Add the Base64 generated in step 12 as suffix to the string generated in step 14.
+1. Add the Base64 generated in step 12 as a suffix to the string generated in step 14.

 #### Data types {#data_types}

 - `int32`: use `Little-endian` as endianness when converting to a byte array
 - `int64`: use `Little-endian` as endianness when converting to a byte array
 - `string`: use `utf-8` encoding when converting to a byte array
+- `UUIDv7`: the field `contract.content.iv` contains an UUIDv7 in the form of a string.
+The string **must** be parsed as an UUIDv7.
+The bytes of the UUIDv7 are added to the byte array of the Content or Grant hash.

 ### Grant hash {#grant_hash}